 Read more Thinkster Math reviews on the Verified Reviews website.

-Both Kumon and Thinkster help to improve students’ math.
+Both Kumon Math and Thinkster help to improve a student’s math skills.
 We hope that this post has given you an overview of both programs and will help you decide which program will suit you and your family.

 If you’re ready to learn more about Thinkster Math, discover our philosophy and how our math tutors can spark thinking in your child.
 Your child can become a Thinkster at any time!
 Join throughout the school year, or if you are looking to incorporate a summer math program into your child’s routine.

 Features and support are constantly changing!
 This analysis was accurate to the best of our knowledge as of January 2018.

 Note: Kumon® is a registered trademark of Kumon North America, Inc. Thinkster Math is in no way affiliated to the same.